 The Foundation develops and supports scholarship, fellowship and other programmes to support emerging Maori leaders in a range of fields

 The Sir Hugh Kawharu Foundation has established a new scholarship in association with the University of Auckland Business School for emerging, entrepreneurial and professional Māori who wish to complete a masters degree in business.
-Further information is available from the Business School.

 Sir Hugh Kawharu served as a member of the Auckland Museum Trust Board for 30 years, and was made a Fellow and Companion of the Museum in recognition of his service to the institution.
 The Sir Hugh Kawharu Scholarship at the Auckland Museum comprises a grant of $10,000 for a student (undergraduate or graduate) enrolled at a New Zealand university in an area of relevance to the Museum's collections or departments and is provided by the Foundation and the Museum.
 The Museum administers the scholarship.

 One of the past recipients of the Museum scholarship, Nikau Hindin, researched the art of Māori tapa beating.
 In this interview she explains the value of her research and the support provided by the Foundation that enabled that research to happen.